komiamiko/komiamiko.github.io/_posts/2020-07-12-amiko-hydras-proof.markdown

 **Corollary.**
 The strength of Amiko hydras is upper-bounded at \\\(\chi\\\).
-Formally proving this requires some more technical steps, but the are not hard after the main proof is done.
+Formally proving this requires some more technical steps, but they are not hard after the main proof is done.

 I must emphasize that, because \\\(M\\\) is not necessarily a bijection, \\\(\chi\\\) is only an upper bound for the strength of Amiko hydras, and actually the hydras may be weaker.
 To be precise, for the unique \\\(\chi\\\) for which a bijective \\\(M\\\) exists, the strength of Amiko hydras is exactly that \\\(\chi\\\).